Airplane Mode® & IP

 1. The Origin of Airplane Mode®

 Today, “Airplane Mode” is a standard feature across every smartphone, tablet, and wearable device in the world.
-It’s used billions of times each day, often without a second thought.
+It’s used 1.8 billion of times each day, often without a second thought – Airplane Mode IP gradually became part of our lives with increased usage as more uses for Airplane Mode® materialised over time.

 But few people know the truth: